 Fences may be six feet in height or less.
 The height of a fence shall be measured from the natural grade at the base of the proposed fence.
 Berms are not allowed to increase fence heights.
 On interior Lots, side yard fencing and rear yard fencing may be six feet high but must step down to five feet within eight feet of an alley.
-Any fence extended beyond the front of the house, exclusive of the porch, must not exceed three feet in height.
+Side yard fencing shall be located on the property line.
+Any fence extending beyond the adjacent corner of the home, exclusive of the porch, must not exceed three feet in height.
 The front of the house is determined by the street address of the Home.
 A five-foot fence is allowed on the other front yard of a corner Lot.